Styrrup with Oldcotes

 Styrrup with Oldcotes is a civil parish in the Bassetlaw district, within the county of Nottinghamshire, England.

-The overall area had a population of 684 at the 2011 census.
+The overall area had a population of 731 at the 2021 census, an increase from 684 at the 2011 census.
 The parish lies in the north of the county.
-It is 138 miles north west of London, 31 miles north of the city of Nottingham, and 15 miles east of the city of Sheffield.
+It is 31 miles north of Nottingham, and 15 miles east of Sheffield.
 The parish rests alongside the county border with South Yorkshire.

 Toponymy

 Styrrup is mentioned in the Domesday Book in 1086 as Estirape, the name having some topographical meaning (perhaps regarding the shape of a nearby hill).
 Oldcotes derives from 'owl-cottages', having changed through forms such as Ullcoats and Oldcoates to its present spelling.
 The parish was singularly called Styrrup until 1951.

 Geography

 Location

 The parish lies along the north west boundary of the Nottinghamshire and South Yorkshire border.

 It is surrounded by the following local areas: